Ann Syrdal: Career

 Syrdal became interested in psychology after helping with laboratory experiments involving rats.
 Subsequently, she completed a Bachelor's degree and then received a PhD degree in psychology from the University of Minnesota (Minneapolis) in 1973.
 Ann's psychology degree had a focus on human speech perception.

 After receiving her PhD, she began research work at the University of Texas at Dallas's Callier Center for Communication Disorders.
 In the early 1980s she received a five-year grant from the National Institutes of Health, and began studying the mechanics of human speech at Stockholm's KTH Royal Institute of Technology and the Massachusetts Institute of Technology.

 After the grant ended, Syrdal took a job at AT&T Bell Laboratories.
 At the time, synthesized voices were primarily male.
 In 1990 she developed a system that could generate a female voice.
-In the 1990s she joined a project that developed a new method of speech synthesis; instead of creating the sounds artificially, the synthesis joined fragments of recorded speech to create new words and sentences.
-Sydral oversaw the initial recordings, of six women's voices.
+In the 1990s she joined a project that developed a new method of speech synthesis, focusing on pitch and intonation; instead of creating the sounds artificially, the synthesis joined fragments of recorded speech to create new words and sentences.
+Syrdal oversaw the initial recordings, of six women's voices.
 In 1998, AT&T's "Natural Voices" system won an international competition for speech synthesizers, using a female voice.
 Syrdal and other scholars in the field considered the lack of variety and research in female-sounding synthesized voices as a kind of technosexism.

+In 1998, her team at Bell Laboratories won an international competition for their project called Julia, which could be considered by some experts as the first synthesized voice that sounded like a woman, of a high quality.

 She was named a fellow of the Acoustical Society of America in 2008, for her work in female speech synthesis.

 Syrdal died of cancer on July 24, 2020, in San Jose, California.